 COVID-19: How To Strengthen Your eCommerce Business

-EDITOR’S NOTE: This blog was first published on March 25th, 2020.
+EDITOR’S NOTE: This blog was last updated on April 1st, 2020.
 Our team will continue to update as we come out with new data and improvements.

 As we come together to abide by the safety measures indicated by government authorities around the world, businesses adapt to the market changes brought on by the Coronavirus pandemic.

-As consumers increase their time online and order in, eCommerce businesses are in a unique position.
+Consumers are increasing their time online and ordering in.
+Therefore, eCommerce businesses are in a unique position.
 Below is a quick overview of today’s market, the expectations in online activity, and how your business can respond to the current conditions.

 Observations on the Ecommerce Industry

-According to a survey by Coresight on March 2nd, 2020, those over the age of 60 were already avoiding malls, and 58% of respondents under 60 were planning to do so if the outbreak worsened.
+A survey made by Coresight on March 2nd, 2020, reflects those over the age of 60 were already avoiding malls,.
+Also, 58% of respondents under 60 were planning to do so if the outbreak worsened.

-As COVID-19 continues to spread, time at home is expected to create a significant shift in consumers’ behavior and increase time online.
-As a response, eCommerce businesses should create informative content/FAQs that address potential concerns.
+While COVID-19 continues to spread, time at home is expected to create a significant shift in consumers’ time spent online.
+Consequently, eCommerce businesses should create informative content/FAQs that address potential concerns.
 These may include:

 - What is the official procedure to avoid contact with deliveries?